iamyanbo/UncertaintyPainting/README.md

 The table below shows the Average Precision (AP) for 3D detection.
 Our method (Uncertainty-Painted) is compared against the standard PointPillars baseline and the original PaintedPointPillars (PointPainting).

-### Comparison Table: 3D Object Detection on KITTI Validation Set

-The table below shows the Average Precision (AP) for 3D detection.
-Our method (Uncertainty-Painted) is compared against the standard PointPillars baseline and the original PaintedPointPillars (PointPainting).

 | Method | mAP (Mod.) | Car Easy | Car Mod. | Car Hard | Ped.
 Easy | Ped.
 Mod. | Ped.
 Hard | Cyc.
 Easy | Cyc.
 Mod. | Cyc.
 Hard |
 |--------|------------|----------|----------|----------|-----------|-----------|-----------|-----------|-----------|-----------|
 | **Uncertainty-Painted PointPillars** (Ours) | 76.52 | 90.10 | 87.81 | 84.46 | 63.57 | 59.56 | 57.05 | 85.80 | 82.20 | 76.68 |